Francis Mackenzie, 1st Baron Seaforth: Avocational life

-In 1794 Seaforth was elected a Fellow of the Royal Society for his contributions to botany.
-The genus Seaforthia was named after him.
-In 1795 he was elected a Fellow of the Royal Society of Edinburgh, also as a consequence of his contributions to botany: his proposers were Daniel Rutherford, Alexander Monro (secundus), and John Playfair.
+In 1794, Seaforth was elected a Fellow of the Royal Society for his contributions to botany, with the genus Seaforthia named in recognition of his work.
+A year later, In 1795, he was elected a Fellow of the Royal Society of Edinburgh, again in acknowledgement of his contributions to botany: his proposers were Daniel Rutherford, Alexander Monro (secundus), and John Playfair.
 He was also a Fellow of the Linnean Society, and served as Extraordinary Director of the Highland Society.

 In 1796, Mackenzie gave £1,000 to Sir Thomas Lawrence to assist with Lawrence's financial difficulties.
 Lawrence later painted a full-length portrait of Seaforth's daughter, Mary.

-Lord Seaforth commissioned Benjamin West's painting "King Alexander III of Scotland being rescued from the fury of a stag by the intrepidity of Colin Fitzgerald".
+Lord Seaforth commissioned Benjamin West's 1786 painting Alexander III of Scotland Rescued from the Fury of a Stag by the Intrepidity of Colin Fitzgerald.